 Because interest payments made on Housing Bonds are tax-exempt, HFAs can pass on the interest savings to home buyers and renters in reduced housing costs.
 In a typical year, as many as 75,000 families buy their first homes with MRB mortgages.
-Each year, state HFAs use multifamily tax-exempt housing bonds to finance an additional 30,000 apartments, including many also financed with the Low Income Housing Tax Credit.
-State HFA-issued Housing Bonds have provided over 3 million lower-income Americans with affordable homeownership and another 1 million with rental housing opportunities.1
+Each year, state HFAs use multifamily tax-exempt Housing Bonds to finance an additional 30,000 apartments, including many also financed with the Low Income Housing Tax Credit.
+State HFA-issued Housing Bonds have helped nearly 3.2 million low- and moderate-income families purchase affordable homes and have financed more than 1.1 million rental homes for lower income families.1

 HFAs also use their MRB authority to issue Mortgage Credit Certificates (MCCs), which provide a nonrefundable federal income tax credit for part of the mortgage interest qualified home buyers pay each year.
-The MCC program is a flexible subsidy source which can be adjusted depending on the incomes of different home buyers, and provides a relatively constant level of benefit to first-time home buyers regardless of the spread between market and MRB rates.
-State HFAs have used MCCs to provide critical tax relief to over 250,000 families.2
+The MCC program is a flexible subsidy source, which can be adjusted depending on the incomes of different home buyers, and provides a relatively constant level of benefit to first-time home buyers regardless of the spread between market and MRB rates.
+State HFAs have used MCCs to provide critical tax relief to more than 295,000 families.2

-1 National Council of State Housing Agencies State HFA Factbook: NCSHA Annual Survey Results 2016.
+1 National Council of State Housing Agencies, State HFA Factbook: NCSHA Annual Survey Results 2017

-2 National Council of State Housing Agencies State HFA Factbook: NCSHA Annual Survey Results 2016.
+2 National Council of State Housing Agencies, State HFA Factbook: NCSHA Annual Survey Results 2017